 - If you are using QuickBooks solution but working on POS for the first them then, you will have to get your retail assets accurate.
 As you turn on that preference in POS, you can’t manage retail inventory in QuickBooks.
 Any changes you make in inventory of POS will affect your vendors and AP in QuickBooks.
 Even if you record a transaction in POS with similar preferences while it is turned off and you turn it on later, those entries will be reciprocated with your QB solutions.
 It will modify vendor balances and AP in QuickBooks.

 The steps mentions above will help you with your vouchers that you have received in your QuickBooks Point of Sale.
-These steps are especially recommended by QuickBooks professionals who are Intuit certified.
+These steps are especially recommended by QuickBooks point of sale support who are Intuit certified.
 For more information about the product, please contact AskForAccounting.